The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

-All activities of the BVOPGM office may be applied on a project level by the Business Value Oriented Project Management (BVOPM) office and each activity is applied by BVOPM office representatives.
+All activities of the BVOPGM office may be applied on a project level by representatives of the Business Value-Oriented Project Management office.

-For any number of reasons, an organization may choose not to maintain program management office and needed activities of the BVOPGM office are executed by the BVOPM office.
+For any number of reasons, an organization may choose not to maintain the program management office, as a result, the BVOPM office executes the needed activities.
 Under these circumstances, the BVOPGM and BVOPM office are considered as one combined office.

-Mixing and combination of offices, roles, and activities may be part of strategies when organizations have with limited resources and classical management roles are obscured and such roles in the project realization process are replaced directly by organizational executives or other multifunctional figures.
+Mixing and merging offices, roles, and activities may be part of the strategies when organizations have limited resources, and classical management roles are obscured.
+Such roles in the project realization process are replaced directly by organizational executives or other multifunctional figures.

-As organizations may try to accomplish maximum results with minimum resources and roles involved, the BVOP support the idea of combinations of roles and suggest that multifunctional and advanced figures inside organizations need to know and understand all activities and principles of the business value oriented program, project and product management.
+Organizations may try to accomplish maximum results with minimum resources and roles involved.
+The BVOP supports the idea of combining roles and suggests that multifunctional and advanced figures inside organizations need to understand all activities and principles of the business value-oriented program, project, and product management.